austinbernard/practice-c/DailyTracker.md

 	[]recognize and label the preprocessor directives, the main program, the variable declaration section and the statement section of the main function of a simple C-program

 #### [40 minute sprint Dartmouth Edx - 11/18/19]
 - Print characters to the screen
 - Know how to start a new line
 - Syntax Errors
-- Print quotation mark and escape special characters

-#### [40 minute sprint Dartmouth Edx - 11/18/19]
-- Print characters to the screen
-- Know how to start a new line
-- Syntax Errors